darrenks/nibbles/docs/tutorial_ancillary.md

 ### Infinite lists and errors
 If this is all unfamiliar to you, you could read up on [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation).
 But you'll do ok with just the information here, as laziness should be pure win compared to eager evaluation (for codegolf purposes).
 Anything you would do eagerly will still work in equal or better asymptotic time lazily.

 Typical examples to show off laziness revolve around not throwing an error if you never use a value.
-For example `/1 0` throws an error but if we do something like `=\: /1 0 2 1` (which builds the list of `[error,2]`, reverses it then takes the first element), it never uses the value of `/1 0` and so therefore never errors.
+For example `/1 0` throws an error but if we do something like `=\: /1 0 2 1` -> `2` (which builds the list of `[error,2]`, reverses it then takes the first element), it never uses the value of `/1 0` and so therefore never errors.

-And we could also generate the list of numbers from 1 to a googol, then select only the first 50 that are odd as such:
+And we could also generate the list of numbers from 1 to a googol, then select only the first 5 that are odd as such:

-	<50 & ,^10 100 %$2
+	<5 & ,^10 100 %$2
+$HiddenOutput
+	1
+	3
+	5
+	7
+	9

 Without it using all of the time the universe has to offer.
 This is useful when we don't know how many elements we will need at later stages of computations (typically languages have a separate concept of streams to support this, but that is superflous in a lazy language).